Abstracts

 Spotlight Posters:

 A number of notable posters will be pre-selected for the Spotlight Poster Session.
 These poster presenters will be invited to deliver a 3-minute oral description of their work in English, followed by audience discussions moderated by a senior ISPE member.
 No slides can be used in describing the work, and the 3-minute time limit will be strictly enforced.
+Successful presenters will be notified on Friday 29 August 2025.

 Topics for abstract submission are: